trislett/ProArt-P16-Fedora-KDE-Plasma/README.md

 # ProArt-P16-Fedora-KDE-Plasma
 Issues/fixes getting linux to work on the Asus ProArt P16

+After the steps below, almost everything works.
+I haven't done exhaustive testing with battery life.
+You'll have the most issues with the graphics drivers.
+HDR works, I had no issues with HDMI output, and hybrid gpu settings also works.
+In general, I think the ProArt P16 is an amazing linux device with very few compromises.

-A lot of this is from my history.
+Warning: A lot of this is from my bash history.
 I will try to make is as reproducible as possible.
+Of course, run sudo dnf update when necessary.

-1. Give up on install arch, and install install Fedora.
+1. Give up on trying to install arch, and install install Fedora KDE Plasma.
 I couldn't get the graphics to display properly no matter what kernel I used.
 I was able to get past the black screen, but that's about it.

 2. Installing asusctl and supergfxctl